Graph Classification: From Node Embeddings to Graph Embeddings

 End-to-End Training

 The entire pipeline (GNN + readout + MLP) is trained end-to-end with a single loss (cross-entropy for classification, MSE for regression).
-The readout step is differentiable for all standard choices (sum/mean/max are differentiable; attention readout is differentiable; DiffPool is differentiable via soft assignment; TopKPool is approximately differentiable via score gating).
+The readout step admits gradients for all standard choices: sum, mean and max are differentiable almost everywhere; attention readout is smooth; DiffPool is fully differentiable through its soft assignment; TopKPool and SAGPool are differentiable only through the score gating — the top-\(k\) selection itself contributes no gradient, so dropped nodes receive no learning signal.

 Summary